MS-GPS-Hackathons/MS-Identity-For-Apps-Hackathon/Student/Challenge_D1_02.md

 You can configure the Redirect URIs after deploying your application

+You can limit the logins by using incognito mode and private browsing by logging in with different user accounts
 ## Learning Resources

 [Quickstart: Sign in users in web apps using the auth code flow](https://docs.microsoft.com/en-us/azure/active-directory/develop/web-app-quickstart?pivots=devlang-aspnet-core)